JP-MRPhys/flexradAI/readme.md

 ## Notes

-- Ensure that the Flask app is configured to serve the React app correctly.
+- Ensure that the Flask app is configured to serve the React app correctly
 - If Ollama requires specific configurations or environment variables, make sure to set them in your Heroku app.
 - Monitor the resource usage, as running multiple servers in a single Heroku dyno may lead to performance issues depending on your app’s complexity and load.

+#TODO

+FRONTEND development for keyword handling and related and completing the necessary refactoring enables the backend, the backend can be deployed independently as well to provide and API

 ## License